As crude tumbles, oil drillers seek to temporarily idle more rigs

 Some producers have announced spending cutbacks.

-Malaysia’s Petroliam Nasional Bhd said it will cut next year’s capital spending by 15-20 percent.
+Malaysia’s Petroliam Nasional Bhd [PETR.UL] said it will cut next year’s capital spending by 15-20 percent.

 That’s the kind of bad news the drilling industry is trying to get a handle on.